spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

 - [configured your DNS records](configuring-dns.md)
 - [retrieved the playbook's source code](getting-the-playbook.md) to your computer

-You can then initialize the the configuration files `vars.yml` and `hosts` by running `./initialize.sh`.
+You can then initialize the configuration files `vars.yml` and `hosts` by running `./initialize.sh`.
 If you need to change the variables, you can opt to run the script again.

 For a basic Matrix installation, that's all you need.
 For a more custom setup, see the [Other configuration options](#other-configuration-options) below.